 Insecure attachment, on the other hand, breaks down into 3 subgroups:

-Insecure-avoidant is the infant that may appear content – or even indifferent – in regard to their caregiver.
+Insecure-avoidant (also known as insecure-dismissive) is the infant that may appear content – or even indifferent – in regard to their caregiver.
 Sometimes these infants are even mistaken by people unfamiliar with infant development for securely attached children because they do not react to separation from their caregiver.
 They do not react to reunion either; they appear indifferent to their caregivers’ presence or absence.
 The truth is that these infants have closed themselves off to the world.
 Their IWM summary – if they were able to think abstractly – would be “the world is a bad place but I am a good person, so I will shut out the world.”
 They do not turn to other people for help or comfort.
 Brain scans of these babies, when placed in a situation that would normally cause distress, show that despite the fact that they do not cry or fuss, they truly are distressed and their level of distress – as shown by the brain activity on the scans – is the same or greater than their peers who are securely attached (or insecurely attached but in a different subgroup); they have simply learned to suppress it.
 They don’t actively seek caregivers’ attention.
 They turn inward and search for internal resources and solutions that do not involve other people.

-Insecure-ambivalent is the infant that seeks their caregivers’ attention when distressed, but is not readily comforted despite their caregivers’ attempts to do so.
+Insecure-anxious (also known as insecure-ambivalent) is the infant that seeks their caregivers’ attention when distressed, but is not readily comforted despite their caregivers’ attempts to do so.
 Their IWM would be summarized: “The world is a good place but I am a bad person, so external comfort cannot help me.”
 These infants exhibit attachment-seeking behaviors but when the caregivers try to comfort them, it takes much longer to calm them down, if calming can be achieved at all.
 They seek outside help but simultaneously view such help as ineffective.